East Lindsey: History

 The new district was named East Lindsey, reflecting its position within Lindsey, one of the three historic Parts of Lincolnshire, which had been an administrative county between 1889 and 1974.

 In 2020 the council agreed to share its management and other staff with neighbouring Boston Borough Council.
 South Holland District Council joined the partnership in 2021, which is now described as the "South and East Lincolnshire Councils Partnership".

+Under current local government reorganisation plans, all district councils in Lincolnshire, as well as the county council, will be abolished in 2028, with the district being combined with others and forming part of a Lincolnshire unitary authority.

 Governance

 East Lindsey District Council provides district-level services.
 County-level services are provided by Lincolnshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since the 2023 election, being run by a Conservative minority administration.

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: